 – K. – 4/26/11

-Mike: In Arizona and all the United States, police cannot lawfully search or seize any evidence from you without a warrant.
-To get a warrant, they must have probable cause that the evidence they’re searching for is related to the crime they think you committed.
+In Arizona and throughout the United States, the police are not able to lawfully search or seize any evidence from a person without a warrant.
+They can only get a warrant if they could show probable cause that the evidence they are searching for is related to the crime they think the person committed.

-Police have to sign an affidavit or do a verbal under oath affidavit to a judge telling him the reason they need blood.
-If they establish probable cause and a judge signs it, a valid search warrant enables them to force somebody to have their blood drawn.
+The police officer has to sign an affidavit or do a verbal, under oath, affidavit to a judge stating the reason they need to draw blood.
+If they are able to establish probable cause and the judge signs it, then a valid search warrant will enable them to force somebody to have their blood drawn.

-That usually happens in DUI cases, vehicular homicide cases or vehicular aggravated assault cases.
-It’s possible it could be done in other types of crimes.
-It’s just more common in cases that involve vehicles.
+This is what usually happens in DUI cases, vehicular homicide cases or vehicular aggravated assault cases.
+It is possible this can be done for other types of crimes, although it is more common in cases that involve vehicles.

-Mike: The time it takes to get a warrant varies.
-I’ve seen cases where an officer calls an on-call judge anytime of night and gives information needed for a warrant.
-The judge can sign a warrant and fax it where they are.
-Sometimes that happens as quick as fifteen minutes.
-I’ve also seen situations where it takes as long as two hours for the warrant to come back.
+The time it takes to get a warrant varies.
+I have seen cases where an officer was able to verbally call an on-call judge — whose job it is to be on call at any time — and give the information needed for a warrant.
+The judge signs a warrant and faxes it back to wherever the officer is.
+That can happen in as little as fifteen minutes.
+There have also been situations where it took as long as two hours for the warrant to come back.

-Mike: It can take 30 days.
-A good average is about 45 days from when the blood was drawn.
-In Arizona, many DUI arrests happen every single week.
-The crime labs they send blood to are very busy because more police agencies are moving from breath to blood draws.
+It can take 30 days, although a good average is about 45 days from when the blood was drawn.
+Many DUI arrests happen every week in Arizona, so the crime labs they send blood to are usually very busy.
+Also, more police agencies are moving from breath tests to blood draws.